HASE-workshop/HASE-workshop.github.io/README.md

 ## Venue
 The workshop will be held in the RLS2 building at X campus located at [250 Mayfield Avenue, California 94043](https://goo.gl/maps/tVLjsRE1j4n).
 This is a single story building on the right hand side of Mayfield Avenue as you enter (and the large multistorey building to your left which is RLS1).
-The venue is right next to San Antionio CalTrain station.
+The venue is right next to [San Antonio CalTrain station](http://www.caltrain.com/stations/sanantoniostation.html) which has trains from/to San Francisco and San Jose.
 If you need help then please call the local contact Satnam Singh on 408 656 4590 or email satnam@google.com.

 ## Accommodation